 “Rent a Researcher” is an opportunity to meet researches in an interesting, engaging and approachable way: a number of Italian scholars are available for peer-to-peer one-to-one meetings with a limited number of PhD candidates and young academics for exchange and tutoring activities.

-December 13, 2022: Application for registration are officially open!
+October 26, 2025: Applications for registration are officially open!

-Fee: 130€ (it includes: 2 lunches; coffee breaks; the welcoming aperitif cost; the cost of the participation in the School)
+Fee: 220€ (it includes: lunches; coffee breaks; the welcoming aperitif cost; the cost of the participation in the School)

-Camilla Perrone - Università degli Studi di Firenze
+Camilla Perrone - Università degli Studi di Firenze (coord.)

 Valeria Fedeli - Politecnico di Milano

-Ferdinando Fava - Università di Padova
+Giulia Guadagnoli - Università di Firenze

 Umberto Janin Rivolin - Politecnico di Torino